beanbaginc/diffx/docs/spec/encodings.rst

    (no non-ASCII content is allowed in headers).

-3. Sections inherit the encoding of their parent section, unless overridden with the :ref:`encoding option <spec-common-section-options-encoding>`.
+3. Sections inherit the encoding of their parent section, unless overridden with the :ref:`encoding option <spec-content-section-options-encoding>`.

 4. Preambles and metadata in :ref:`content sections
    <spec-content-sections>` are encoded using their section's encoding.